 Cross- and up-selling in the call center are long-established methods to make additional profits.
 However, the increase in turnover due to cross-selling should not be detrimental to the service level.

-Blanket Selling or Optimized Selling?
+Blanket Selling Or Optimized Selling?

 Should cross-selling be operated always and with each customer or only if the probability of success is high for the customers and the current utilization is low?